 If you encounter any problems with your purchase, then please contact us for assistance

-Ian Grieve is the ERP Practice Manager at Perfect Image Ltd., a Microsoft Partner and VAR in the North East of England.
+Ian Grieve is the Lead ERP Consultant at ISC Software Solutions Ltd., a Microsoft Partner, VAR and ISV headquartered in the United Kingdom of Great Britain & Northern Ireland and with an office in the Republic of Ireland.
 He is an Advanced Credentialed Professional in Microsoft Dynamics GP by the Association of Dynamics Professionals and was a Microsoft® Most Valuable Professional for Microsoft Dynamics GP between 2013 and 2018.

 Ian has worked with Microsoft Dynamics GP since 2003 and, over the years since then, has dealt with all aspects of the product life-cycle from presales, to implementation, to technical and functional training, to post go-live support and subsequent upgrades and process reviews.